Atri-lab/Atri-lab/README.md

 <h3 align="left">Atri 101:</h3>

-- 🎓 I am currently a sophomore majoring in Computer Science and Applied Math and Statistics with a minor in Industrial Engineering
+- 🎓 I am currently a sophomore majoring in Computer Science with a minor in Industrial Engineering

 - 🤝 Constantly seeking collaborative opportunities to build projects